graemespeak/graemespeak/README.md

 - 👋 Hi, I’m @graemespeak, a technology entrepreneur now involved in Passwordless Authentication for website logins.
-- 👀 I’m interested in technologies which clientless and secure end users, AI/ML, Cybersecurity.
+- 👀 I’m interested in Cybersecurity, AI/ML.
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with people running web portals that want to go passwordless.
+The technology my team developed can be deployed in hours and is invisible to  users (not client software or user setup).
 - 📫 How to reach me via https://www.linkedin.com/in/graemespeak/  or https://twitter.com/graeme_speak

 <!---